Frequently Asked Questions

 Some of Jean-Michel’s favorite dive sites, in no particular order, are Fiji, Papua New Guinea, British Virgin Islands, Channel Islands National Park (California, USA), Ile Sainte-Marie (Madagascar), Anysberg (South Africa), Nosy Be (Madagascar), Seychelles, Bora Bora (French Polynesia), Dry Tortugas (Florida Keys National Marine Sanctuary, USA), Chuuk Lagoon, Lake Titicaca (Peru), Maui (Hawaii), Tasmania (Australia) and Lake Superior (Michigan, USA).

-Take a look at the AOTE section.
-Under each AOTE location you will find information under "Sign-Up".
+Take a look at the Ambassadors of the Environment section.
+Under each Ambassadors program location you will find information under "Sign-Up".

 From 1999 to 2003, Jean-Michel Cousteau and colleagues at the Free Willy Keiko Foundation were part of a pioneering effort to rehabilitate Keiko and give him the opportunity to return to the wild after more than 20 years in captivity.
 Thanks to this effort and support from millions of contributors as well as dedicated philanthropists, scientists and animal husbandry experts, we were able to advance our knowledge about killer whales through Keiko and to give him humane care for the rest of his life.
 Keiko was returned to his native waters in Iceland and lived free although with continuing husbandry and medical support until his death in December of 2003.